fnl/libfnl/doc/nlp.rst

 6. By transforming between binary and Unicode, any illegal offsets result in UnicodeErrors.

-For example, if an offset value in a key points between to surrogate characters or into the byte-sequence that forms a character in the encoded binary version.
+For example, if an offset value in a key points between two surrogate characters or into the byte-sequence that forms a character in the encoded binary version, this would be considered an illegal offset value and raises a :py:exc:`UnicodeError`.
 The following two classes exist to represent text: :py:class:`.Binary` and :py:class:`.Unicode`, holding a `bytes` or a `str` view of the content, respectively.

 However, both views share the same methods for manipulating the tags annotated on the text; the following properties and methods are shared by both views through an abstract base class: